- Practice implementation

 Disclaimer: Information provided by the AMA contained within this Quick Guide is for medical coding guidance purposes only.
 It does not (i) supersede or replace the AMA’s Current Procedural Terminology (CPT®) manual (“CPT Manual”) or other coding authority, (ii) constitute clinical advice, (iii) address or dictate payer coverage or reimbursement policy, and (iv) substitute for the professional judgement of the practitioner performing a procedure, who remains responsible for correct coding.

 - Ensure that you are providing services in accordance with your state laws and regulations.
-As part of emergency declarations, many governors have relaxed state laws and regulations related to the provision of telemedicine services.
-The AMA’s Advocacy Team has been tracking state executive orders, regulatory activities or legislation (PDF) related to telemedicine.
+As part of emergency declarations, many governors have relaxed state laws and regulations related to the provision of telehealth services.
 For up to the minute information in your state, please contact your state department of health or state medical association.

 - If you are licensed in the state where the patient is located, there are no additional requirements.